infomongo/infomongo.github.io/_posts/2018-05-04-gun-death-rates.md

 twitter-image: /img/western-europe.png
 ---

 How violent is the United States?
-How do wealth and industrialization affect the rates of gun deaths?
+How do wealth and industrialization affect gun death rates?

 The data on gun deaths comes from the [Institute for Health Metrics and Evaluation][guns], at the University of Washington.
 It excludes suicides and deaths from war or other “armed conflicts.”
 The figures listed are from 2016.